 Neurobiologists who have studied the link between cannabis and depression have found that low doses of THC are associated with reduced depressive symptoms.
 But it’s important to note that too high a dose can have the opposite effect.
 Finally, recent studies have shown that cannabinoids can be used to treat inflammatory skin conditions (although this study was conducted on mice, not humans).

 Marijuana, white truffle, cones, weed, ganja, plan, and hash are all names for one of the most demonized plants of the 20th century: cannabis.
 Not everyone knows it, but for a long time, marijuana was used for medicinal purposes.
 Some sources indicate that it was practiced as early as 400 A.D.
 In the mid-20th century, cannabis was banned for use even for scientific purposes.
-Now the drug is legal in 21 countries around the world.
+Now cannabis is fully legal in 23 states in the US.

 We continue to live in a world of stereotypes.
 Some people believe that cannabis is a guarantee of further conversion to heroin.
 Others rightly point out that it’s not hard to get “weed” even now.
 We explained in the article how marijuana affects our bodies, how this drug can harm or, conversely, help, and why medicine needs cannabis.